Law and Natural Resources

 Natural resource regulation is analysed within the broad conceptual framework of the notion of sustainable development.
-As a result, this course examines simultaneously economic development aspects of natural resource regulation, social development aspects and environmental aspects.
-This course specifically seeks to make the links between the exploitation of natural resources for macro-economic development and subsistence and other uses of natural resources for food security and health needs as well as the links between use for economic development and conservation, for instance, in the context of broader policy challenges such as climate change.
+As a result, this module examines simultaneously economic development aspects of natural resource regulation, social development aspects and environmental aspects.
+This module specifically seeks to make the links between the exploitation of natural resources for macro-economic development and subsistence and other uses of natural resources for food security and health needs as well as the links between use for economic development and conservation, for instance, in the context of broader policy challenges such as climate change.

-This course starts with a background to natural resource regulation, including basic principles of international law relevant to natural resources, such as sovereignty and related concepts for natural resource appropriation, differential treatment/equity, sustainable development and human rights.
+This module starts with a background to natural resource regulation, including basic principles of international law relevant to natural resources, such as sovereignty and related concepts for natural resource appropriation, differential treatment/equity, sustainable development and human rights.
 It also examines the role of some of the main actors in natural resource use and conservation such as the World Bank and transnational companies.

-The course then moves on to examine a number of more specific issues within the context of selected natural resources.
+The module then moves on to examine a number of more specific issues within the context of selected natural resources.
 Natural resources considered may include water, genetic resources, forests, marine living and mineral resources of the seabed, minerals and energy.